Ned Leeds: Fictional character biography

 Ned Leeds was a reporter for the Daily Bugle.
 He and Peter Parker compete for the affections of Daily Bugle secretary Betty Brant, but Parker drops out of the running due to realizing that Brant will not be able to accept Spider-Man's double identity.
 He would win outright when Betty went into stress induced shock after J. Jonah Jameson was attacked at the Daily Bugle by the Scorpion.
 Leeds and Brant are married shortly after.
-However, the couple's marriage is often strained.
+However, the couple's marriage is often strained, eventually becoming abusive.

 When Spider-Man battles the Hobgoblin, Ned follows the Hobgoblin to a hideout.
 When the Hobgoblin realizes Ned is present, Ned is captured and brainwashed as a scapegoat in case of being unmasked.
 Wanting to find out about the Kingpin, Ned approaches Richard Fisk.
 Discovering that Richard hates the Kingpin, Leeds helps create Richard's secret identity as the Rose.
 The Hobgoblin manipulates Ned to remove the Kingpin from the scene.
 Ned's regular brainwashing causes his marriage with Betty and professional relationships to fall apart.
 Increasingly mentally unstable, Ned drives Betty to seek solace in Flash Thompson.
 While Flash makes statements about the Hobgoblin and events are staged so Flash is revealed as the enigmatic villain, Ned and Richard reach a disagreement and Ned decides to turn in the Rose to the Kingpin, and thus Ned is no longer needed as Hobgoblin.
 After Flash is cleared of being framed, the New York underworld empire is known that Ned is actually Hobgoblin and that he would soon be traveling to Berlin.
 Ned and Peter go on an assignment in Berlin, and Leeds is murdered by the Foreigner at Jason Macendale's request as a replacement Hobgoblin.
 The Kingpin presents photos of Ned in the Hobgoblin costume (which was obtained via the Foreigner) to Spider-Man in an attempt to get Spider-Man to go after the Foreigner.
 Peter reflected on Ned's death years later, believing Ned must have been framed as Hobgoblin as the Foreigner's non-superhuman operatives would never have been able to defeat the real Hobgoblin.
 Around this time, the original Hobgoblin returns to eliminate Macendale, revealing the deception of Leeds being a stand-in.
 Spider-Man and Betty subsequently provoked Roderick Kingsley into confessing to Ned's framing on tape.